threefoldfoundation/www_threefold_io/content/page/careers/job/senior_developer.md

 ## Introduction

-We have developed a new operating system called Zero-OS, Dital Twin and more, and we are looking for **Senior Developers** to further develop our products.
+We have developed a new operating system called Zero-OS, Digital Twin and more, and we are looking for **Senior Developers** to further develop our products.

 ## Role